dataappengineer/mlops-cloud-demo/docs/aws-setup/README.md

 - `security_checklist.md`: Quick checklist for AWS security hygiene (MFA, key rotation, least privilege, etc.)
 - `billing_and_cost_management.md`: How to set up budgets, Free Tier usage alerts, and monitor costs
 - `resource_cleanup.md`: How to identify and clean up unused AWS resources to minimize costs
+- `cloudwatch_vs_billing_alerts.md`: When to use CloudWatch alarms vs. Free Tier/Billing alerts, and how to set them up

 ## How to Use This Folder
 1. **Start with `aws_account_setup.md`** to create your AWS account, secure the root user, and set up IAM users and groups.